-I received a lot of encouragement and motivation to overcome my depression.
+- I received a lot of encouragement and motivation to overcome depression.
 This made me feel confident enough to take initiative and try in the first place

-Beyond all judgements and personal biases, my life coach always pushed me to at least try, because without trying I would never know what the outcome would have been like for me
+- Beyond all judgments and personal biases, my life coach always pushed me to at least try, because without trying I would never know what the outcome would have been like for me

 Lastly, my life coach always left me gentle reminders about a universal truth – Nobody chooses depression, but the decision to overcome it can always be a choice that one makes!

 Seeking help is a sign of courage.
 Don't let self-limiting beliefs hold you back from a life you deserve.
 Avail online therapy to become happier and better.
 Learn how